 As a representative of the school of “cowboy circling” myself (meaning: let’s all go out and lead as best we can, humbly apologizing for the mistakes that all beginner leaders make), I wasn’t initially too happy with the change.
 However, it does seem fair that the 3 groups who worked hardest and longest to build up the Circling practice (Robert MacNaughton stepping in on behalf of the now-defunct Boulder Integral Center) would own the trademark.
 As such, I wish success to the new Federation, and hope that this will be a positive step for the Authentic Relating movement as a whole.
 To note that “Authentic Relating” will remain forever an open-source brand, and others are rebranding under “Relational Leadership” and similar words.

 2. Circling Guide, 2nd Edition release (please do me a favor and review it)

 I have released a 2nd Edition of the Circling Guide to print, Kindle and audiobook.
-It contains new chapters with significantly expanded content and contexts, including my attempt to place Circling within the currently exploding “we-space movement”, distinctions between Circling and NVC, between Circling and Authentic Relating, description of the modality we created called Developmental Circling (the name may need to change), updated sample leader formats, and more.
+It contains new chapters with significantly expanded content and contexts, including my attempt to place Circling within the currently exploding “we-space movement”, distinctions between Circling and NVC, between Circling and Authentic Relating, description of the modality we created called Circling Masterminds (the name may need to change), updated sample leader formats, and more.